guard/listen/TROUBLESHOOTING.md

   * FSEvent bug: (http://feedback.livereload.com/knowledgebase/articles/86239)

 2. Installation/gems/config
-  * not running list or app (e.g. guard) with `bundle exec` first
+  * not running listen or your app (e.g. guard) with `bundle exec` first
   * old version of listen
-  * problems with adapter gems (wdm, rb-fsevent, rb-inotify) not installed, not detected properly (Windows) or not in Gemfile (Windows)
+  * problems with adapter gems (`wdm`, `rb-fsevent`, `rb-inotify`) not installed, not detected properly (Windows) or not in Gemfile (Windows)
   * Celluloid actors are silently crashing (when no LISTEN_GEM_DEBUGGING variable is present)
   * see the [Performance](https://github.com/guard/listen/blob/master/README.md#Performance) section in the README

 3. Filesystem
   * VM shared folders and network folders (NFS, Samba, SSHFS) don't work with optimized backends (workaround: polling, [TCP mode](https://github.com/guard/listen/blob/master/README.md#forwarding-file-events-over-tcp), Vagrant's rsync-auto mode, rsync/unison)
-  * FAT/HFS has 1-sec precision, which causes polling to be very slow on large files (try `LISTEN_GEM_DISABLE_HASING` variable)
+  * FAT/HFS timestamps have 1-second precision, which can cause polling and rb-fsevent to be very slow on large files (try `LISTEN_GEM_DISABLE_HASING` variable)
   * virtual filesystems may not implement event monitoring
+  * restrictive file/folder permissions
-  * file/folder permissions or folders moved/removed (try restarting listen and moving/copying watched folder to a new location)
+  * watched folders moved/removed while listen was running (try restarting listen and moving/copying watched folder to a new location)

 4. Insufficient latency (for polling and rb-fsevent)
   * slow hard drive